-The Trustees defines capital as the aggregate of non-controlling interest, loans payable, US REIT preferred shares, redeemable Partnership Units not held by the Trust, secured credit facility and net assets attributable to unitholders.
-The term "loans payable" means any financial liabilities of the Trust beyond one year from the balance sheet date.
+The Trustees define capital as the aggregate of non-controlling interest, loans payable, US REIT preferred shares, redeemable Partnership Units not held by the Trust, secured credit facility and net assets attributable to unitholders.
+The term "loans payable" means any financial liabilities of the Trust beyond one year from December 31, 2024.
 The Trust's capital structure is approved by its Trustees through its periodic reviews.
 Capital adequacy is monitored by the Trustees by assessing performance against the approved annual plan throughout the year and by monitoring adherence to investment and debt restrictions contained in the debt covenants.